-B.2 Teams will consist of four players drawn from a squad of a minimum of four and a maximum of six nominated players, regardless of gender or age.
-A maximum of 2 non-nominated players (substitutes) may be used per game with no limit on the number used in the season.
-Nominated players must be confirmed in writing to SCG before the first league game.
-If a team does not meet this requirement, then their sole nominated players will be taken as the 4 Players playing in the first game, whether marked as subs or not.
-A skip can play nominated players in any order, including the Mixed League Division, but mixed league teams must contain 2 male and 2 female players in any order.
+Teams will consist of four players drawn from a Squad of a minimum of four and a maximum of six nominated players, regardless of gender or age – a further maximum of 2 per game of non-nominated players (Substitutes) may be used with no other limit on the number per season.
+If a Team does not meet these requirement, then their Sole Nominated Players will be taken as the 4 Players playing in the first game, whether marked as Subs or not.
+A skip can play nominated players in any order, but all Mixed League Division teams must play opposite genders in alternate positions unless previously approved by SCG.

 C) General Rules

-C.2 In the unlikely event of a position still being tied after taking account of all of the foregoing, the result of the game/s involving the tied teams only will be used to establish final league positions.
+In the unlikely event of the league still being tied after taking account of all of the foregoing, the result of the game(s)played against each other will be used to establish final league positions.
 If there is still a tie the league will be declared a draw.

-C.3 In all Divisions the winning team will automatically be promoted.
-In all but the lowest Division the bottom team will automatically be relegated.
-If any division exceed 8 teams then the top 2 teams will qualify for promotion and the bottom 2 teams will be relegated.
-SCG reserve the right to promote/demote more or less than 2 teams per division, where necessary to balance the Divisions.
+In all Divisions the winning team will automatically be promoted and in all but the lowest Division the bottom team will automatically be relegated.
+If Divisions exceed 8 teams then the top 2 teams will qualify for promotion and bottom 2 teams for relegation.
+SCG reserve the right to promote/demote more or less than 2 teams per division, where necessary to balance the Divisions).

-C.10 Rules not covered by this document will be played as per the Scottish Curling (RCCC) Rule Book, including free guard zone.
+Rules not covered by this document will be as per the Scottish Curling (RCCC) Rule Book, including free guard zone.

-D.1 To assist skips to be able to field full teams there will be no overall limit to the number of substitutes that a team can use throughout the season.
-This is generous, but is subject to the following restrictions:
+To assist Skips to be able to field full teams there will be no overall limit to the number of substitutes that a Team can use throughout the season.
+This is generous , however it is subject to the following restrictions:

 a) In each game there must be at least two of the nominated players playing for the team.